baby636/smartbch-flipstarter/static/campaigns/1/en/proposal.md

 **https://smartbch-explorer.web.app/**

 ## Budgeting
 For phase 1 I want to realize core feature set.
-With the ambitous roadmap of the SmartBCH project this tool will be invaluable for Dapp developers and I therfore want to deliver it to them fast.
+With the ambitous roadmap of the SmartBCH project this tool will be invaluable for any user of the SmartBCH chain and I therefore want to deliver it to them fast.

 I am requesting a total of 30 BCH for phase 1.
 I intend to spend around 300-400 hours in total.
-This will deliver the developer application and will be expanded upon in phase 2.
+This will deliver the decentralized application and will be expanded upon in phase 2.

 I have reserved 20 BCH for the core application in phase 1. (around 200-300 hours budgetted to complete the feature list in phase 1)
 I have reserved 10 BCH for the visual design. (around 100 hours to create a UI design that can also carry over to phase 2)

 ## Phase 2
 As soon as phase 1 has been completed I will start a new funding round for phase 2.
-Phase 2 will deliver the public facing explorer complete with a scalable Backend API and expanded feature set.
+Phase 2 will deliver the public facing explorer complete with a scalable Backend API and an expanded feature set.